– Triton of the Inhumans.

-During the 2010s, Marvel built up the Inhumans.
+During the 2010s, Marvel pushed the Inhumans.
 This often was interpreted as creating a new stable of characters to replace the X-Men.
 Since the potentially lucrative cinematic rights for the mutants weren’t held by Marvel back then.

 I haven’t read *all* of said 2010s material.
 So it’s possible some bits are missing, that should be in this article.

 My immediate goal is more to lay the groundwork for revising 1965-1984 Inhuman entries.

 Science oh !

 Being from the 1960s, the Inhumans use super-dated, pop versions of genetics and evolution.
 It’s one of their core themes, perhaps even more so than with mutants à la X-Men.

 Obviously, most of the concepts involved would make any geneticist, biologist, etc. utter the Wilhelm Scream .